 Participation in the examinations totally depended on free will, without any enforcement.
 All participants were fully informed of the following items.
-Only subjects who understood and accepted examination procedures, and signed their names to a written form to participate in the study (informed consent) were included.
+Only subjects who understood and accepted examination procedures, and signed their names on a written form to participate in the study (informed consent) were included.
 This informed consent included; (1) purpose of the study; (2) detailed procedures for each examination; (3) gene analysis; (4) preservation of blood, urine and DNA samples for future examinations; (5) to send examination report to the participants; (6) to keep personal data secret.
-The Ethical Committee of the Chubu National Hospital had already approved all procedures of the NILS-LSA.
+The Ethical Committee of the National Center for Geriatrics and Gerontology had already approved all procedures of the NILS-LSA.